Get the latest updates about our blog posts.

-Generally, traditional web applications' usefulness is determined by two factors: the frontend and the backend.
+Generally, traditional web applications' usefulness is determined by the front end and the back end.
 Web apps rely on software that runs on centralized web servers rather than the device's native operating system.
-When you open Facebook in your web browser, for example, the feed that appears (the frontend) is derived from data stored on the company's web server (the backend).
+When you open Facebook in your web browser, for example, the feed that appears (the front end) is derived from data stored on the company's web server (the backend).

 Web 3.0 has quite some advantages over Web 2.0 and the way we currently use the Internet.
 It will make the web smarter, safer, and more transparent, allowing for more efficient surfing and human-machine interaction.

-End-users will benefit the most from advanced data encryptions with the goal to make it impossible for major corporations like Google and Apple to manage or use people's personal information for their own gain without your say.
+End-users will benefit the most from advanced data encryptions to make it impossible for major corporations like Google and Apple to manage or use people's personal information for their gain without your say.
 This way, consumers will have complete control over and privacy over their data.